Hexagram 46升Pushing Upward

 Pushing Upward puts Wind below and Earth above.
 The lower trigram Xun is the wood that enters and the wind that penetrates; the upper trigram Kun is the level earth, the receptive ground above.
 The image is unusually concrete: a seed at the base of the configuration, pushing upward through earth that yields rather than resists.
 The Tuan commentary names the structural mechanism in a phrase: 柔以時升 — the yielding ascends at the right time — followed by 巽而順, penetrating with compliance.
 The hexagram does not picture force against resistance; it pictures a configuration in which the ground above wants the wood to rise, and the discipline of the ascender is to push up at the rhythm the ground’s compliance can sustain.

 The hexagram statement names every load-bearing element of the ascent. 元亨 — supreme success — sets the generous verdict before the lines begin. 用見大人 — use to see the great person — locates the senior whose welcome at line 1 makes the trusted ascent possible. 勿恤 — do not be anxious — is the most distinctive instruction in the entire hexagram and the corrective to the typical ascender’s tendency to over-monitor the rise. 南征吉 — advance to the south is fortunate — gives the ascent its direction.
-The whole hexagram statement is the I Ching’s most explicit instruction that the period of visible ascent does not require the actor to force its arc; the ground above is already receptive, and the discipline is the perseverance of paced small steps in the right direction.
+The whole hexagram statement is the I Ching’s most explicit instruction that the period of visible ascent does not require you to force its arc; the ground above is already receptive, and the discipline is the perseverance of paced small steps in the right direction.
 The Xiang compresses the entire posture into a four-character instruction: 積小以高大 — accumulate the small to make the great.
 The ascent is always made of increments below the threshold of heroic action.

 Failure modesBlind ascent (line 6) without the firm correctness clause